Yusuf Akhtar is a passionate filmmaker & photographer based in London, UK.

 Alex's equipment list starts with the RED EPIC 5K cinema camera with a wide range of the best Canon L-series lenses.
 Alex also includes a 4K drone to match for beautiful land and aerial cinematography.
 The list goes on with owning and operating jibs, sliders, steadicam etc...
 Please download the pdf or connect with Alex directly for a full equipment list.

 Flexible and adaptable, Nick can manoeuvre an extraordinary amount of equipment through airports and persevere in extreme conditions.
-He is keen to learn about other animal behaviour and be part of any exciting projects to develop his skills.
+He is keen to learn about other animal behavior and be part of any exciting projects to develop his skills - so get in touch!

 Sandesh Kadur is an award-winning wildlife cameraman and natural history Presenter with a passion for conservation.
 He works on programs ranging from the BBC's Natural World to National Geographic specials.